-Television advertising is a fantastic way to create brand awareness and lead generation for businesses and brands in both the short and the long term.
+TV advertising is a fantastic way to create brand awareness and lead generation for businesses and brands in both the short and the long term.

-1) The reach of TV advertising
+1. The reach of TV advertising

-Television has always had the power to reach huge audiences, but you may not be aware just how big these audiences can be.
-You may be mistaken in believing that less people are watching TV these days with the increasing popularity of online, on-demand services, but the truth is that commercial TV viewing has increased by 7% in the last ten years alone.
+Television has always had the power to reach huge audiences, but you may not be aware of just how big these audiences can be.
+You may be mistaken in believing that fewer people are watching TV these days with the increasing popularity of online, on-demand services, but the truth is that commercial TV viewing has increased by 7% in the last ten years alone.

 Commercial TV can reach 71% of people in a single day, 93% within a week and within a month, 98% of people.
 These stats show that TV advertising is the single biggest advertising medium out there.
 In 2014, the average TV viewer watched 45 advertisements in one day, meaning that the UK as a whole watched 2.6 billion TV ads in one day.
-You may have known TV advertising was an impressive medium, but not known just how impressive and effective it is.
+You may have known TV advertising was an impressive medium, but not know just how impressive and effective it is.

-2) Youth audiences
+2. Youth audiences

-3) TV and the online world
+3. TV and the online world

-Something else you may not know about TV advertising is that it is the most talked about advertising medium, both online and offline.
-With the advancements of the digital age and the increasing popularity of smart phones and tablets, many people are watching TV whilst also having access to a secondary media screen.
+Something else you may not know about TV advertising is that it is the most talked-about advertising medium, both online and offline.
+With the advancements of the digital age and the increasing popularity of smartphones and tablets, many people are watching TV whilst also having access to a secondary media screen.
 This is giving way to increasing online discussions about TV ads on sites such as Twitter, Facebook and YouTube.
-Twitter says that 40% of its primetime tweets are about items that have been viewed on TV, and research has also shown that more people stay in the room during ad breaks in their programs if they are also accessing a secondary media.
+Twitter says that 40% of its primetime tweets are about items that have been viewed on TV, and research has also shown that more people stay in the room during ad breaks in their programs if they are also accessing secondary media.
 82% of people, compared to 72% who weren’t multi-screening, said that they remained watching TV during the adverts.

-4) Emotion and advertising
+4. Emotion and advertising

 Emotional TV advertisements are much more effective and efficient at creating brand awareness and product sales and television is the most emotional medium out there.
-One of the most recent example of a emotional ad is the 2014 Christmas TV ad from Sainsbury’s, depicting the Christmas Day truce during WW1.
+One of the most recent examples of an emotional ad is the 2014 Christmas TV ad from Sainsbury’s, depicting the Christmas Day truce during WW1.
 Creative and emotional TV ad campaigns are 10 times more efficient at delivering business success.
 Now that’s something that really is worth knowing!